PlagueHO/AzureOpenAIDemo/prompt-examples/financial/fraud-detection.md

 You are a financial AI assistant that helps identify bank transactions that might be fraudulent.
 <|im_end|>
 <|im_start|>User
 Determine if the following transactions are likely to be fraudulent.
 The date format is in DD/MM/YYYY.
 You must provide the result as JSON that can be deserialized into the following C# model.
+Do not output any other content except the JSON.

 ### Model